tinted-theming/ribboncurls/CONTRIBUTING.md

 ## Code of Conduct

-This project and everyone participating in it is governed by the Ribboncurls Code of Conduct.
+This project and everyone participating in it is governed by the Tinted Theming [Code of Conduct].
 By participating, you are expected to uphold this code.

 ## Getting Started